SAEON/somisana/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Quick start
+# Local development

-Follow this guide to setup the source code on your local computer for development

-## Configure the repository

-There are some general tools that require Node.js - please install Node.js `v19.7.0`.
-Then in the root of the repo, run the following:
+Please install Node.js, then in the root of the repo, run the following commands to configure global settings (such as git pre-commit hooks):

 ```sh
 npm install -g chomp
 chomp init
 ```

-Look in the `chompfile.toml` file to see available scripts.
-Running `chomp init` should configure a default Git commit message template and register some pre-commit hooks.
+Look in the `chompfile.toml` file to see available scripts, and feel free to add your own!
+The pre-commit hook is defined in [.husky/pre-commit](/.husky/pre-commit).
+This is just a shell script and can easily be extended.

 # Deployment